INFORMATION FOR WALKERS

 The facilities at the Jumbuk Rest Area are now completed and the area is ready for use as an overnight stop.
 Remember to sterilise water for drinking.
 We are still fund-raising to build facilities at Macks Creek.

 Facilities at Pattison Rest Area are now complete.
-There is a toilet, water, shelter and picnic table.
-Please remember to sterilise the water.
+There is a toilet, water, shelter and picnic table (please sterilise the water for drinking).

 There are no facilities elsewhere so if you are planning to camp elsewhere please come prepared with water and something to bury toilet waste.